HZeyen/PyRefra/3_Running_PyRefra.md

 To trace a line, press left mouse button and pull the line.
 Releasing the mouse button is accepting the line.

 ATTENTION: The first mouse click determines on which side of a shot point you want to draw the line.
 It is not allowed to cross the zero-offset.
 This is even valid if the shot point is on one end of the line.
-In this case, do not make the first click outside of the seismogram section (negative side if the shot poit is at the left, positive side if it is at the right.
+In this case, do not make the first click outside of the seismogram section (negative side if the shot point is at the left, positive side if it is at the right.

 The first straight line on each side of the shot point is considered to be the direct wave and is forced to pass through the origin.
 For all further lines, the position where the mouse is clicked is one point of the line, the position where the mouse is released is the second point.

 When releasing the mouse, a dialog window opens which allows you to accept the line and trace the next one, to accept it and finish the model or to redo the line.
 In addition, when clicking on “Show details”, the velocity, and intercept times are given as well as the depth to the layer limit (refractor) and the thickness of the layer above the refractor.
 The lines plotted will disappear when a new plot is called (right window or different gather).
 A new call to P_Model creates a new model, starting with the direct wave.

-When the model is finished, it is written to a file in the data folder with the following name structure: prefix_number_data_time.1DP where prefix may be “shot_point”, “receiver_point” or “file” depending on the type of gather used (it is supposed that the routine is not used when a distance gather is shown).
+When the model is finished, it is written to a file in the data folder with the following name structure: prefix_number_date_time.1DP where prefix may be “shot_point”, “receiver_point” or “file” depending on the type of gather used (it is supposed that the routine is not used when a distance gather is shown).

 The resulting models are not further used in the inversion process.
 They are mainly meant for teaching purpose to allow students to get a rapid idea of the velocity structure and its lateral variability below a profile.

 **$\textcolor{violet}{\text{S Model}}$** (keyboard shortcut: **ALT-S**):
 Same as P_Model only that the model is considered to be an S-wave velocity model.
-The results are stored in a file named prefix_number_data_time.1DS.
+The results are stored in a file named prefix_number_date_time.1DS.
 See P_Model for more explanations

 **$\textcolor{violet}{\text{Tomography}}$** (keyboard shortcut: **T**):
 This tool is only activated if measured travel times exist.
 It uses **Pygimli** to invert travel times into a tomography model.
 If Pygimli has not been installed, the option will never be activated.
 On call, a dialog box is opened asking for:
 - Maximum depth of the model [m]: The default value is calculated as 1/3 of the maximum available offset
 - Initial smoothing parameter: The bigger the value, the smoother will be the model.
-This will be a parameter to play with, doing different inversions with different smoothing
+This will be a parameter to play with, doing different inversions with different smoothing.
+If the smoothing parameter is negative, the absolute value will be used for initial smoothing and the reduction of this parameter during the iterations will be automatically optimized and the following parameter (Smoothing reduction) will be ignored (not clear though, how PyGimli handles this…).
 - Smoothing reduction per iteration.
 If not zero, the smoothing parameter will be multiplied by this factor after each iteration
 - Smoothing in z direction: This value may be between 0 and 1.
 When 0, the different layers of the tomography will be independent from each other, if 1, the same smoothing factor will be used in vertical and horizontal direction.
 - Maximum iterations: The number of iterations may be limited with this value, e.g., for testing purposes.
 In general, the iterations are stopped if the data fit does not become better anymore, i.e., if the chi² value does not decrease by more than 1% of its actual value or if chi² becomes smaller than 1.